-If we have reached our 200-student capacity, we'll put you on the waitlist so you can join TRIO the following fall semester when our new program year begins.
+If we have reached our 200-student limit, we'll put you on the waitlist so you can join TRIO the following fall.
 Because TRIO students graduate or transfer from FLC, there are usually 60-70 openings each fall.

 Ethnicity is not a TRIO SSC eligibility factor.

-We have one financial award students can pursue: the FLC Provost provides funds for 20 participants to receive $250 each semester, called the Student Achievement Award.
-Currently, the qualifications are:
+We have one financial award students can pursue: each semester, the Provost provides funds for 20 participants to receive $250.
+It is called the Student Achievement Award.

 "TRIO" is the umbrella-name for several programs meant to serve individuals from disadvantaged backgrounds.
 They started in the 1960's under President Johnson's War on Poverty.

 Back then, there were only three types of programs--hence, the name TRIO.

 Since then, several other programs emerged to serve additional populations, such as veterans, PhD students, adult learners, and students pursuing the STEM disciplines.